MalcolmMcNeely/HotelSystem/README.md

 A WPF/PRISM/DryIoc based hotel reservation system which uses EF code first for data persistence.
 First attempt at using a DDD styled architecture.
 WIP but my main personal project of interest right now.

+## Usage

+Run the 'Update-Database' command from the nuget package manager console to seed the database before running the application.

 ## Modules

 * Guests: Create, Updates, and Remove guests from the database